-Jami has set up the Urgent Response Initiative Consortium (URIC) which has brought together a range of charities from the Jewish Community to create a strategic response plan which can provide services to schools and other organisations after a suicide.
-The URIC is led by Jami and working in partnership with CST, Jewish Bereavement Counselling Service, Norwood, Pajes, and leading bereavement charity, Grief Encounter.
+Jami has set up the Emergency Response Initiative Consortium (ERIC) which has brought together a range of charities from the Jewish Community to create a strategic response plan which can provide services to schools and other organisations after a suicide.
+The ERIC is led by Jami and working in partnership with CST, Jewish Bereavement Counselling Service, Norwood, Pajes, and leading bereavement charity, Grief Encounter.

 We are in the early days of this group, drafting guidelines to schools which will be launched in November 2019.
 We aim to establish a cross communal response team of trained workers who can be called upon to provide immediate support to those impacted by a suicide.